A few years ago, a girlfriend of mine said something that made me pause.

-A girlfriend of mine recently said something that gave me pause.
-That perhaps I hadn’t yet found a man worthy of me.
+Perhaps I hadn’t found a man worthy of me.

 Worthy of me?

 Yet I realized the truth of it as soon as she said it.

 That I’d actually had it backwards all my life.

 I’d been trying to prove to men that I was worthy of love.

 I’d worked hard to show them that I was ‘good enough.’

 Kind.
 Smart.
 Capable enough.